 This course is a study of collecting, analyzing, interpreting, and presenting numerical data relating to health care services.
 The electronic patient record requires the health information management professional to apply computer software using spreadsheet, database, and presentational software to convey healthcare information to stakeholders.
-(Prerequisites: BTEC 2350 and BTEC 2450 or BTEC 2355.
-College-level reading and writing skills: Appropriate score on RCTC placement test or completion of appropriate developmental course with grade of C or better).
-(2 C/1 lect, 2 lab).
+(Prerequisites: AOP 2350 or BTEC 2355).

-HIMC 2720 Quality Management of Health Information
+HIMC 2720 Quality Management of Health Information 2 credits: 2 hours lecture/week

 This course covers the components of quality performance improvement for problem-solving, decision making, time management, and implementation of quality concepts and applying quality tools.
 (Prerequisites: BTEC 2350 and BTEC 2450 or BTEC 2355; HIMC 1800, HIMC 1840, and HIMC 2710.
 College-level reading and writing skills: Appropriate score on RCTC placement test or completion of appropriate developmental course with grade of C or better).
-(2 C/2 lect).

-HIMC 2810 Quality Analysis and Health Statistics
+HIMC 2810 Quality Analysis and Health Statistics 3 credits: 1 hour lecture/week - 4 hours lab/week

 This course covers the components of continuous improvement using practical tools for problem-solving, decision making, time management, and implementation of quality concepts.
 This course is also a study of collecting, analyzing, interpreting, and presenting numerical data relating to health care services.
 (Prerequisites: BTEC 1001, on-line tutorial or the instructor's permission is required when the course is offered online.
 HIMC 1840 and HIMC 1850.
-College-level reading and writing skills.
-(3 C/1 lect, 2 lab).
+College-level reading and writing skills).

-HIMC 2820 Supervision of Health Information
+HIMC 2820 Supervision of Health Information 3 credits: 3 hours lecture/week

 This course is a study of the basic principles of management, communication, and relationships in creating a productive work environment in a health care facility.
 Effectiveness in dealing with co-workers, patients, and health care providers is also studied.
 (Prerequisites: HIMC 1840 and HIMC 1800.
 College-level reading skills: Appropriate score on RCTC placement test or completion of appropriate developmental course with grade of C or better).
-3 C/3 lect, 0 lab).

-HIMC 2830 Health Information Technology Review
+HIMC 2830 Health Information Technology Review 1 credit: 1 hour lecture/week

 This course is the online capstone study and review for the registered health information technician national examination by AHIMA.
 This course offers you a study plan, review of all major examination and domain topics, mock pretest and post-test, guidance to good computer test-taking skills, and a discussion board/chat room for discussion of questions with classmates.
 (Prerequisites: Students should be in the last semester of study in the HIT program.
 College-level reading and writing skills).
-(1 C/1 hrs per wk).

-HIMC 2835 CCA/CPC Review
+HIMC 2835 CCA/CPC Review 1 credit: 1 hour lecture/week

 This course is the online capstone study and review for the certified coding associate and the certified professional coder national examinations by AHIMA and AAPC.
 This course offers you a study plan, review of all major examination topics, mock pretest and post-test, guidance to good computer test-taking skills, and a discussion board/chat room for discussion of questions with classmates.
 (Prerequisites: Student should be in the last semester of study in the Coding program and have completed HIMC 1820, HIMC 2010 and HIMC 2020.
 College-level reading skills: Appropriate score on RCTC placement test or completion of appropriate developmental course with grade of C or better).
-(1 C).